josefalanga/josefalanga/README.md

 * My fork of [YarnRunner-Python](https://github.com/josefalanga/YarnRunner-Python), where I added a few pull requests to bring it closer to feature parity with regular Yarn.
 Originally in service of a Telegram storyteller bot that never quite got off the ground.
 * Random [Ludum Dare 38](https://github.com/josefalanga/ludumdare38) entry, produced under the traditional Ludum Dare conditions of sleep deprivation and questionable decisions.
-* [Resume Generator](https://github.com/josefalanga/resume-gen) with a release build pipeline (of course), so I can maintain a single markdown file with the relevant info and get a pretty result at the end.
-No more visual tools tyranny for me.
+* [Resume Generator](https://github.com/josefalanga/resume-gen) with an automated release pipeline that builds the final PDF.
+No more visual tools tyranny.

 #### Minor open source incident